Your Guide to Birth Control Pills (Oral Contraceptives)

-The birth control pill is a popular and highly effective method of birth control if taken correctly.
-The pill has a less than a 1 percent (1%) failure rate - meaning less than 1 out of 100 women unintentionally become pregnant - when the pill is used correctly.
-However, for women who miss taking their pills, the failure rate goes up to roughly 8%, or 8 out of 100 women become pregnant unintentionally.
+The birth control pill is a popular and highly effective method of birth control.
+The pill has a less than a 1% failure rate - meaning less than 1 out of 100 women unintentionally become pregnant - when the pill is used correctly.
+For women who miss taking their pills, the failure rate goes up to roughly 8%, or 8 out of 100 women become pregnant unintentionally.

 Roughly 85% of women who do not use birth control and are trying to get pregnant will conceive within one year.
-If you do not want to become pregnant, and if you are not likely to remember to take a pill each day, you probably should consider a longer-acting form of birth control, such as the injection, patch, implant, vaginal ring or IUD.
+If you do not want to become pregnant, but you may have trouble remembering to take a pill each day, you might consider a longer-acting form of birth control, such as these examples: the shot, patch, implant, vaginal ring or IUD.

-- Birth control pills stop the ovaries from releasing eggs and thickens the cervical mucus, which keeps sperm from fertilizing the egg.
+A birth control pill (sometimes called an oral contraceptive) is a pill that you take by mouth to prevent pregnancy.
+Birth control pills work by stopping the ovaries from releasing eggs and thickens the cervical mucus, which keeps sperm from fertilizing the egg.

-Combination birth control pills are available in 21-day packs, with 21 active tablets, or 28-day packs with 21 active tablets, and 7 inactive tablets.
-Extended-cycle pills such as Seasonique contain 84 active tablets and 7 inactive tablets.
-The inactive pills are included to help the woman remember when she should start a new pack of pills.
+Combination pills are available in 21-day packs (with 21 active tablets) or 28-day packs (with 21 active tablets and 7 inactive ("reminder") tablets).
+Extended-cycle pills such as Seasonique contain 84 active tablets and 7 inactive tablets (91 pills total).
+The inactive pills are included to help you remember when to start a new pack of pills.

 The menstrual cycle occurs during the time period when the inactive pills are taken.
 If the inactive pills are missed, there is no chance this would result in a pregnancy.
 However, it is important to start the new pack and active pills on the correct day.